How to Make SausageLast updated on 5/20/2021

 Sausage is a popular type of food that is found all around the world.
 It's an ingredient that is found in a variety of foodservice settings and is often paired with beer.
-But in recent years, instead of buying sausage from stores, many establishments are choosing to make their own sausage.
+However in recent years, instead of buying sausage from stores, many establishments are choosing to make their own sausage.
 Keep reading to learn why you should consider making your own sausage, what components you'll need, and the steps you need to follow to make sausage.

 Why You Should Make Your Own Sausage

 It is easy to make your own sausage, but there are some other benefits to making it in your restaurant rather than buying it from a deli or grocery store.
 Here are a few reasons why your establishment should consider making sausage:

 - Making your own sausage is more inexpensive in the long run.
 It is cheaper to buy ground meat, seasoning, and sausage casings and make the sausage yourself than it is to buy it from a store.
 If you want to cut your food costs even further, you can also learn how to make your own ground meat.

 - Homemade sausage tastes better.
 Some grocery stores and delis may use scraps and undesirable cuts of meat to make their sausage.
 When you make your own sausage, you can control what type of meat you use, resulting in more flavorful sausages.

 - Preparing your own sausage allows you to experiment with different seasonings.
 There are a variety of different seasonings and ingredients that you can add to your sausage.
 Making your own sausage allows you to adjust the flavors, allowing you to serve your customers the best option possible.